hyperknot/openfreemap/README.md

 Finally, it's uploaded to a public Cloudflare R2 bucket using rclone.

+*Note: Perhaps the most original aspect of this repository is the use of partition images and hard links.
+I experimented with ext4 first, but BTRFS proved to be a better fit for the job, with much smaller resulting images.
+I wrote extract_mbtiles and shrink_btrfs scripts for this very purpose.*

 #### scripts/http_host - HTTP host

 Inside `http_host`, all work is done by `host_manager.py`.
 It checks the most up-to-date files in the public buckets and downloads/extracts them locally, if needed.